ArionMiles/ArionMiles.github.io/content/posts/lambda.md

 ## An impossible task
 We'll build a simple lambda application as an exercise which relies on a linux binary to work.
 This walk-through can be done on any linux machine or if you're on Windows 10, you can use [WSL (Windows Subsystem for Linus)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-This article has been made using WSL.
+This article has been made using Ubuntu on WSL.

 Let's take `rig`, it stands for Random Identity Generation, it's a classic linux utility that when called, prints a fake name, address and zip code.